 The rear input/outputs and speaker binding posts are a testament to its high-grade parts and rugged construction, that belies its price.

-Rated at 50 watts RMS per channel into 8 Ohms and 90 watts RMS per channel into 4 Ohms, the capabilities of the class A/B amplifier were proven with a pair of vintage Mission Model 70 MK2 bookshelf speakers.
+Rated at 50 watts RMS per channel into 8 Ohms and 90 watts RMS per channel into 4 Ohms, the fine capabilities of the class A/B amplifier were proven with a pair of vintage Mission Model 70 MK2 bookshelf speakers.
 This is not an amplifier with a big, muscular low end.
-Instead, bass guitars, kick drums and pipe organs sound linear and controlled.
+Instead, bass guitars, kick drums and pipe organs sound drier and tighter.
 There’s a hint of effervescence in the mids that lends itself to guitars, pianos, strings and vocals.
 The top frequencies have natural smoothness and extension without sounding pushed.
-Tested with a set of higher-end, more-difficult-to-drive Lipinski L-707 monitors, the presentation was acceptable, but not quite up to task in scale, detail and impulse response.
-In all fairness, we compared the TA-100 to a Cello: Mark Levinson power amp, which is a magical pairing with the Lipinski L-707.
+Tested with a set of higher-end, more-difficult-to-drive Lipinski L-707 monitors, the presentation was acceptable, but when compared to a much more expensive Cello (Mark Levinson amplifier) the TA-100 lacked some scale, detail and impulse response.

 Notable feature: Through its line-level outputs, the TA-100 can be used as a tuner/preamp in conjunction with a separate power amp.

 With USB, S-PDIF and optical TOSLINK digital inputs, the built-in digital to analog conversion is clean and linear; fine for general music listening and movies.
-Tested against a Benchmark DAC-1, we found the TA-100 DAC to be slightly leaner in the bass region below 100Hz but more compelling in the mids and upper mids.
+Tested against a Benchmark DAC-1, we found the TA-100 DAC to be slightly leaner in the bass region below 100Hz and having more sheen in mids and upper mids.

 The headphone output uses a 3.5mm port.
 Serious headphone enthusiasts might prefer to use an external amp, but the TA-100 headphone section is not lacking.
 In our tests, it was able to provide a decent level of power and finesse into most headphones.
 Perfectly suitable for most listeners.